Bible IndexContentsHome...Saved?..Pray...Free...Bible...Shop...Learn...Worship...U.S.B.S...Contact UsNew Website

 Promises

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we start the Book of Ecclesiastes with Chapter 5.
-In our text today we look at the need to have Respect for God, His Lordship in our Lives, and His Will in our Lives.
-Many times we seek of a life driven by our will and our pleasure which could lead to a life of oppression.
-In making application we see the vanity in making false vows and that our yea should be yea meaning we should do what we say or what we can but we should avoid making vows or promises.
-Simpy trust the Lord and do His Will for your life instead of making promises the Lord did not intend for you to burden.
+Today, we start the Book of Ecclesiastes with Chapter 5.
+In our text today, we look at the need to have Respect for God, His Lordship in our lives, and His Will in our Lives.
+We often seek a life driven by our will and pleasure, which could lead to oppression.
+In making an application, we see the vanity in making false vows and that our yea should be yea, meaning we should do what we say or what we can, but we should avoid making vows or promises.
+Trust the Lord and do His Will for your life instead of making promises the Lord did not intend for you to burden.
 How about you?
 Do you make promises?
-Let us learn from our text today to see that we need not to make promises but to live with in the means we have been given of our Lord.
+Let us learn from our text today that we need not make promises but live within our Lord's means.

 .